needle-mirror/com.unity.entities/Documentation~/index.md

 ![](images/entities-splash-image.png)

+## Supported Unity Versions

+* 2022.3 (LTS)
+* 2023.3 (Latest Beta and beyond)

 ## Package installation

-To use the Entities package, you must have a 2022.3 version of Unity installed.
+To use the Entities package, you must have a supported version of Unity installed.

 To install the package, open the Package Manager window (**Window &gt; Package Manager**) and perform one of the following options: